Mount Hard Disk in Linux

 In this article we will be looking at adding a new hard disk to a Linux virtual machine and mount it on a directory.
 This can be achieved by adding a hard disk to virtual box machine under settings and mounting it on a specific directory.

 To mount entire disk on a specific directory, we will create only one single partition and then mount the partitions on a directory.

 Add hard disk virtual-box

 Shutdown the VM >> go to settings >> select storage and add new HDD.
 Give the HDD size as to how much space you want to add.

-Start the VM, and now it’s time to create a partition on the newly added hard disk
+Start the VM, and now it’s time to create one single partition on the newly added disk

-# fdisk -l -- select the name of the newly added hard disk. look at the size # fdisk /dev/xvdb -- create a primary partition. enter (p) -- hit enter -- hit enter -- hit enter -- type w to save newly created partition
+# fdisk -l -- select the name of the newly added hard disk. look at the size # fdisk /dev/xvdb -- hit enter -- hit enter -- hit enter -- hit enter -- type w to save newly created partition

 Format the newly created partition